 The main disadvantage to taking part is the time and inconvenience of having a member of the survey team visit your home.
-However they will try to make appointments for a convenient time and the appointments can even be in the evening or weekend [If selected for invite for blood - delete for swab only] When blood is taken there is a possibility of bruising and/or fainting - the survey team are qualified to reduce this risk.
+However, they will try to make appointments for a convenient time, including the evening or weekend [If selected for invite for blood - delete for swab only] When blood is taken there is a possibility of bruising and/or fainting - the survey team are qualified to reduce this risk.